commercialhaskell/stack/doc/build_command.md

 Default: Disabled

 Set the flag to enable opening the local Haddock documentation in the browser.

+## Other flags and options

+There are a number of other flags accepted by `stack build`.
+Instead of listing all of them, please use `stack build --help`.
+Some particularly convenient ones worth mentioning here since they compose well with the rest of the build system as described:

+### The `stack build --exec` option

+`stack build --exec "<command> [<arguments>]"` will run a command after a successful build.

+### The `stack build --file-watch` flag

+Pass the flag to rebuild your project every time a file changes.
+By default it will take into account all files belonging to the targets you specify.
+See also the `--watch-all` flag.

+### The `stack build --file-watch-poll` flag

+Like the `--file-watch` flag, but based on polling the file system instead of using events to determine if a file has changed.

 ### The `stack build --[no]-prefetch` flag